The history of the moving sidewalk at Spadina subway station

 There are a couple of reasons why they did this.
-Aside from the obvious savings on staffing costs (the north/portion of Spadina Station does not feature a fare collector), Transit Toronto explains that concerns about the financial viability of the University Line might have played a role.
+Aside from the obvious savings on staffing costs (the north portion of Spadina Station never featured a fare collector), Transit Toronto explains that concerns about the financial viability of the University Line might have played a role.

 "From 1969 to 1978, the University subway was closed Mondays to Saturdays at 9:45 p.m. and all day Sundays and holidays.